 Eye drops are the most effective treatment to help soothe dry and gritty eyes.
 Blink Intensive Tears Vials are a perfect choice.
 As well as offering intensive hydration for dry eyes, they are also conveniently small and can fit into your purse or pocket.
 Blink vials can also be used in conjunction with contact lenses, meaning you don’t have to take out your lenses during use.

-When the cataract is minor, it may be possible to treat it with contact lenses or glasses with a stronger prescription.
-Cataracts do however, typically get worse as time goes on, and in most cases, surgery will be required to remove them.
+Cataracts, typically get worse as time goes on, and in most cases, surgery will be required to remove them.
 Cataract removal is a common, straightforward and typically successful procedure that can be done in a day and requires very little recovery time.

 The conjunctiva is a thin layer of tissue that covers the front of the eye.
 When this becomes inflamed, the eye becomes red, gritty and swollen.
 This is called conjunctivitis.
 In some cases, a sticky yellow coating may be seen along the eyelashes.

 Causes of conjunctivitis include allergies to a range of influences, such as heavily perfumed beauty products.
 It can also be caused by bacterial and viral infections, sometimes from bad hand hygiene when handling contact lenses.
 For this reason, and many others, it is especially important to wash and dry your hands thoroughly before handling contact lenses.
 Read our full guide on how to insert and remove contact lenses.

 Visit our Eye Care Hub for more information about contact lenses eye health.